PORBIOTA/PORBIOTA-ICNF/yb/README.md

  4. Decimal Latitude
  5. Decimal Longitude

-Input columns are copied to output adding the ISO datetime as last column.
+Input columns are copied to output adding the ISO datetime, date and time (with or without time offset) as last 3 columns.